- CLASS: Diplopoda (Millipedes)

-The body of the giant African millipede has anywhere from 30 to 40 segments, with four legs per individual segment.
-All together, this adds to a total of up to 400 legs per millipede.
+The body of the giant African millipede has 40 or more body segments, with four legs (two pairs) per individual segment.
+Each time a millipede molts, it adds one body segment with four legs.
+Very large millipedes, with more body segments, can have as many as 400 legs.
 That’s a lot of feet!
 Almost every segment of their body also has two pairs of internal organs.
 Instead of breathing with lungs like mammals, millipedes breathe through tiny pore-like holes located down the length of their body, called spiracles.
 Because of this special breathing adaptation, if a millipede gets too wet, it could potentially drown.

 HABITAT AND DIET

 The giant African millipede calls the rainforests of subtropical western Africa home.
 Giant African millipedes love warm, dark places on the rainforest floor.
 The most common hiding places include areas near rotting wood and burrows where they can curl up and hide.